 Benefits and Limitations of Short-Cut Rules.
 We motivated the use of short-cut rules twofold.
-(1) That the application of short-cut rules generally preserves elements instead of deleting and recreating them, as stated in Lemma 8.
-(2) That the application of a short-cut rule may actually amount to a 'short-cut' which is due to the asymmetry of synthesis and analysis in the Short-Cut Theorem.
-Applications of the short-cut rules Sub-To-Root-Short-Cut-Rule and Root-To-Sub-Short-Cut-Rule (Fig. 3) with the obvious matches transform between the two consistent triples depicted in Fig. 2.
+That the application of short-cut rules generally preserves elements instead of deleting and recreating them, was stated in Lemma 8.
+That the application of a short-cut rule may actually amount to a 'short-cut' is due to the asymmetry of synthesis and analysis in the Short-Cut Theorem.
+Application of the short-cut rules Sub-To-Root-SC and Root-To-Sub-SC (Fig. 3) with the obvious matches transforms between the two consistent triples depicted in Fig. 2.
 But in either case, dangling edges prevent the analysis of the short-cut rule's application into a sequence of two rule applications.
-Thus, the subsequent applications of rules in the upper transformation chain in Fig. 4 would need to be revoked first, before a reverse application of the respective second rule application is possible in the first place.
+Thus, the subsequent applications of rules in the transformation chain (compare Fig. 4) would need to be revoked first, before a reverse application of the respective second rule application is possible in the first place.
 However, not every application of a short-cut rule, that may not be analyzed, is a 'short-cut'.
-For example, applying the short-cut rule Root-To-Sub-Short-Cut-Rule to the left instance in Fig. 2, but with nodes rootP and subP of type Package and rootF and subF of type Folder as match instead, creates additional container edges for nodes subP and subF and a second Doc-File inside of node subF.
-This instance is not an element of the language defined by the original TGG (Fig. 1).
-This stems from the fact that the short-cut rule Root-To-Sub-Short-Cut-Rule revokes an application of the rule CreateRoot, while the elements chosen to be revoked by the match have actually been created using the rule CreateSub.
+For example, applying the short-cut rule Root-To-Sub-SC to the left instance in Fig. 2, but with nodes rootP and subP of type Package and rootF and subF of type Folder as match instead, creates additional container edges for nodes subP and subF and a second Doc-File inside of node subF.
+This instance is not an element of the language defined by the original HLR system (Fig. 1).
+This stems from the fact that the short-cut rule Root-To-Sub-SC revokes an application of the rule CreateRoot, while the elements chosen to be revoked by the match have actually been created using the rule CreateSub.

-A first possible strategy to resolve that issue is the development of application conditions [4] for short-cut rules ensuring that a short-cut rule is only applicable at matches on which it revokes the proper rule.
-For example, the short-cut rule Root-To-Sub-Short-Cut-Rule could be equipped with an application condition forbidding the existence of incoming edges to nodes p and f, respectively.
+A first possible strategy to resolve that issue is the development of application conditions [4] for short-cut rules that ensure that a short-cut rule is only applicable at matches on which it revokes the proper rule.
+For example, the short-cut rule Root-To-Sub-SC could be equipped with an application condition forbidding the existence of incoming edges to nodes p and f, respectively.
 Another possible strategy is the use of marked TGGs and trace information [6] to the same end, i.e., to only allow those matches for a short-cut rule where the rule that was actually used to create the structure is revoked.
 We plan to further elaborate and compare between both strategies as future work.
-Our aim is to arrive at short-cut rules whose application does not divert from the language defined by the HLR system from which the short-cut rules were derived.
+Our aim is to arrive at short-cut rules whose application does not desert from the language defined by the HLR system from which the short-cut rules were derived.

-5 Related Work: Comparison to Other Formalisms of Rule Composition
+5 Related Work: Comparison to other Formalisms of Rule-Composition

-In the literature, there exist several formalisms for composition of rules, most importantly parallel, concurrent, and amalgamated rules [1,2,3].
+In the literature, there exist several formalisms for composition of rules, most importantly parallel, concurrent, and amalgamated rules [1-3].
 We relate our construction of short-cut rules to these other formalisms.
-A common difference to short-cut rules is that the parallel, concurrent, and amalgamated rule constructions are defined for general rules, whereas our construction of short-cut rules is restricted to the case of monotonic rules for now.
+A common difference to short-cut rules is that the parallel, concurrent, and amalgamated rule constructions are defined for general rules, whereas our construction of short-cut rules is restricted to the case of monotonic rules.
 Therefore, in this section, we first recall the relevant constructions generally and then relate these to our construction of short-cut rules in the special case of monotonic rules.